wuleninja/jsons2table/README.md

 ## TODO

 - the config file generation and use, which will allow to customize the column colors, sizes, etc.
+- better doc with a working example to show how that works
+- CSV generation
+- option to choose between CSV only / EXCEL only / both CSV & Excel
+- pure library mode (being able to use jsons2table in an application)

 [Top](#content)